Ugholaf/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">
-**:memo: Note:**<br/>
+**:memo: Note**<br><br>
 [Tags](#tag) have to be created first before you can add them to a todo.

-* Refer to [`Creating a Tag`](#741-creating-a-tag-tag-create) on how to create a tag.
+Refer to [Creating a Tag](#741-creating-a-tag-tag-create) on how to create a tag.
 </div>

 <div markdown="block" class="alert alert-info">
-**:information_source: info:** <br/>
+**:information_source: Info** <br><br>

-* You can use `todo edit` command to add or remove tags to a todo.
+You can use `todo edit` command to add or remove tags to a todo.

 * To add a tag, you can include all the existing tags in the todo as parameter together with the new tags that you wish to add.
 * To remove a tag, you can include all the existing tags in the todo excluding the tags that you wish to remove.

-* `Coming soon in v1.5`, you can use `tag add` and `tag remove` to modify tags in a todo instead of only using `todo edit` to type all the tags in the todo to make modifications.
+**Coming soon in v1.5**, you can use `tag add` and `tag remove` to modify tags in a todo instead of only using `todo edit` to type all the tags in the todo to make modifications.

 </div>